The-Yak-Collective/yakcollective/_projects/astonishing-stories.md

     display: block;
   }
 summary: |
   The upside of an extremely uncertain environment is that we have been free to purely indulge in speculation about the future.
-The result is Astonishing Stories, an anthology of short speculative fiction developed from the networked thoughts of over 30 Indie consultants.
+The result is _Astonishing Stories_, an anthology of short speculative fiction developed from the networked thoughts of over 30 indie consultants.

-  Our working process is open and visible to all on our Roam Graph.
-The future fragments were developed by Indie consultants from different industries and experience levels through playing sessions of The Thing From The Future.
-The fragments provided a jumping off point for authors of short speculative fiction and can be used by anyone to develop stories of their own or speculate on the post-covid world.
+  Our working process is open and visible to all on our [Roam graph](https://roamresearch.com/#/app/Astonishing_Stories/search).
+The future fragments were developed by Indie consultants from different industries and experience levels through playing sessions of _The Thing From The Future_.
+The fragments provided a jumping off point for authors of short speculative fiction and can be used by anyone to develop stories of their own or speculate on the post-COVID world.

-  The stories here are not meant to predict the future but to be imagination extenders for entrepreneurs and consultants navigating a post-Covid landscape.
+  The stories here are not meant to predict the future but to be imagination extenders for entrepreneurs and consultants navigating a post-COVID landscape.
 lead_editors:
   - amanda-reeves
   - sachin-benny